MMK-897/edsa-power-tracker/README.md

 ###  Admin / Distributor (Web Dashboard)
 - Login and manage admin accounts
 - View and filter reports by location or time
-- Visualize outage patterns using maps and charts
 - Analyze reliability data for planning and maintenance

 ---